QubesOS/qubes-doc/building/building-non-fedora-template.md

 ### Testing the development chroot

-You will be able to test these script when making the first Qubes packages.
+You will be able to test these scripts when making the first Qubes packages.
 Don't forget that the first things that run when running 'make somcomponent-vm' will be these two scripts, and that you will need to debug it at this point.

 Qubes packages
 --------------